 Welcome!
-I am a PhD candidate in political science at Stanford University, a graduate fellow at the Immigration Policy Lab (IPL), and a PhD fellow at the Center on Philanthropy and Civil Society.
+I am a Postdoctoral Fellow at the Immigration Policy Lab (IPL) at ETH Zurich.
+I received my Ph.D. in political science from Stanford University in 2021.
 My primary research is in comparative politics and international relations with a focus on authoritarian media, political violence, and migration and refugees.
 To study these topics, my research combines fieldwork, machine learning, and experimental methods.

-My research has been covered in several outlets, including Freakonomics, BBC Arabic, The Economist, The Times, The Daily Mail, Al Jazeera, Spiegel Online, Le Figaro, la Republica, and Al-Araby Al-Jadeed.
-I have also written about my research in the Washington Post’s Monkey Cage blog.
+My research has been published or is forthcoming in the American Political Science Review, Comparative Political Studies, Political Analysis, International Studies Quarterly, and Political Science Research and Methods.
+It has also been covered in several popular outlets, including Freakonomics, BBC Arabic, The Economist, The Times, The Daily Mail, Al Jazeera, Spiegel Online, Le Figaro, la Republica, and Al-Araby Al-Jadeed.

 My research has been supported by Innovations for Poverty Action’s Peace and Recovery Program, Abbasi Program in Islamic Studies, Stanford Institute for Economic Policy Research (SIEPR), Stanford Center on International Conflict and Negotiation (SCICN), and Stanford Center on Philanthropy and Civil Society, among others.